cccareers/web-dev-intro-100/01-html.md

 # 01: HTML Introduction

+Use this [link](https://creating-coding-careers.gitbook.io/the-basics/) to follow along on GitBook

 ## What is HTML?

 There are 3 main tools that are used when creating websites.
 They are **HTML, CSS, and JavaScript**.
 HTML is the foundation of all websites, and provides the structure for the content on the website.